 Scrambling is our a cross-over from hill-walking to climbing and the Black Cuillin is the home of scrambling in the UK with a lifetime of different routes.
-Almost all Cuillin outings involve Skye Guides are experts in knowing the best routes to tackle and how to keep everyone safe.
+Almost all Cuillin outings involve a fair amount of scrambling.
+Our guides are experts in knowing the best routes to tackle and how to keep everyone safe.

 Grade 1 routes have just a few small steps requiring hands for balance and very little by way of exposure or objective dangers; many folk will consider these routes as little more than a normal hill-walk.
 Examples of these include all of the 3 easiest Black Cuillin Munros, Bruach na Frithe, Sgurr na Banachdaich and Blabheinn.